vmware-archive/StatsD/statsite/README.md

 ## Installation

 Copy `wavefront.py` from this directory to `statsite/sinks`.
-It can be used exactly like the graphite sink, except it should be pointed at your Wavefront proxy:
+It can be used exactly like the graphite sink, except it should be pointed at your Wavefront proxy within your statsite config:

 ```
 stream_cmd = python sinks/wavefront.py localhost 2878